Towdium/JustEnoughCharacters/README.md

 [![][2]][1]
 [![][3]][1]
 [![][8]][9]
+[中文文档][10]

 # Just Enough Characters Mod

-### What it does
+## What it does

-This is a little mod to help JEI search by pinyin in a Chinese environment.
+This is a little mod to make other mods search by pinyin in a Chinese environment.
+It works for both simplified and traditional Chinese, you can use Quanpin or Phonetic spelling to search.
+With this mod, you can search by raw text, full pinyin, consonant, with or without tone, or anything you can imagine.
-The developer uses simplified Chinese but it should also work for traditional Chinese (not tested).
-With this mod, you can search by full pinyin, consonant or any combination of both (全拼，声母或两者的任意组合).

-### How does it work
+## How it works

+### Code injection

-This mod is a coremod using a plugin based system for class transformation.
+This mod is a coremod using a plugin based system for specific targets.
+It mainly contains following parts:
-The plugins present are listed as follows:

-- __Vanilla__: Transfer vanilla minecraft after 1.12 for creative and recipe book search.
-It substitutes the entire cache system in `net.minecraft.client.util.SuffixArray` to my universal cache to support pinyin search.

-- __JEI__: Transfers JEI cache (currently in `mezz.jei.suffixtree.GeneralizedSuffixTree`) to my cache so you can use pinyin to search.
-It used to be simple, before the day when mezz decides to use the current cache.

-- __String.contains__: This method is used for most of other mods that use `String.contains` for string matching.
-The transformed methods can be customized in config file.
-The local data will sync with online data from [online feed][4].

-- __Regex.matcher__: RegExp is the method used in few mods like NEI and AE.
-My method is transforming the `Regex.mather` call to my fake Matcher.
-Really, don't expect me to enable pinyin search in RegExp.
-So, by enabling transforming of RegExp methods, you can do pinyin, but no more RegExp.

-- __Radical__: Yes it transforms all the calls to `String.contains`.
-So it can support most of mods even without special support.
-But it also generates many bugs.
-Testing only.

-- __Dumper__: It does not do transformation.
-It will only dump all the methods all methods in a class, which you can specify in config.
-Very useful when profiling.
+- __Configurable__: These plugins targets at specific pieces in bytecode according to [online feed][4] fetched at runtime.
+It includes support for `String.contains`, `Regex.mather`, `StringsKt.contains` and cache structure `net.minecraft.client.util.SuffixArray` provided by vanilla Minecraft.

+- __Fixed__: It now includes support for Psi and JEI since their implementation does not match any configurable targets.
+For JEI, it transfers JEI cache (currently
+`mezz.jei.suffixtree.GeneralizedSuffixTree`) to my cache.
+For Psi, it transforms Psi's sophisticated ranking system to a simple one based on `String.contains`.

+### Pinyin match

+It has two sets of logic for Pinyin matching:

+- __Uncached__: This method is implemented based on NFA for real-time matching.
+The time complexity is O(sw), with s and w for length of text string and pinyin string.
+For s=10 and w=10, it does around 1 million matches per second searching in pinyin.

+- __Cached__: The cache structure is generalized suffix tree with extra support for pinyin search.
+The time complexity is O(w+n), with w for length of pinyin string and n for amount of results.
+For w=10, n=100k, it takes around 10 seconds.
+Space complexity is O(s), with s for amount of characters in total.

+ One is , based on NFA.
+Another is

-### How to use
+## How to use

 For average users, installing it will do all the work.
 For advanced users, there are some tools to play with:

-##### /jech profile
+### /jech profile

 It collects all methods with `String.contains` call and `Regex.matcher` call then put them in a report, of which the format is optimized for machines to read.

-##### Config
+### Config

 You can manually add entry to support `String.contains` and `Regex.matcher` call.
 If you are an experienced programmer, you can easily support other mods that is not currently supported.
 You are welcomed to notify me of these information.

-### For developers
+## For developers

 This mod provides no API currently, but there will be if there is need for this.
 I think most of people will do things in a `contains` way.